wu9007/qrcode_scanner/README.md

 -  [x] Apply for camera privileges
 -  [x] Scanning BR-CODE or QR-CODE in albums
 -  [x] Display the switch button of the flashlight according to the light intensity
+-  [x] Generate QR-CODE

 ## Features

--  Generate QR-CODE and BR-CODE
+-  Generate BR-CODE
 -  Support IOS

 ## Contribute